fogus/spiel/kartenspiel/tori-poker/README.markdown

 Card buy-in
 -----------

 In order to look at their cards players must "buy" them.
-What this means is that a player can pay some pre-determined number of chips to the pot (5% of their starting amount works well) to look at one of their face-down cards.
+What this means is that a player can pay some pre-determined number of chips to the pot (5% of their starting amount works well) for the priviledge of looking at one of their face-down cards.
 Therefore, to look at all three starting cards requires three payments of the pre-determined amount to the pot.
+This buy-in occurs in a clockwise-fashion starting with the player to the left of the dealer.

 A player can buy each card one at a time or all at once.
 Likewise, a player can fold after buying any number of their starting cards.
 When a player buys their cards none of the other players should see them.
+Bought cards can be held in a player's hand or placed on the table.

+If all but one player folds in the buy-in phase then the reamining player gest the pot, otherwise the game continues as follows.

 Community card reveal and betting
 ---------------------------------

-TODO
+Once players have bought their cards the community cards are revealed to allow for betting.
+The community cards are a set of three cards revealed one at a time to a common pool of cards.

 The reveal
 ----------